-Table 5.
+Table 4.
 Evaluation Scale

-0-1 MISSES EXPECTATIONS: Missing all items; no explanation of how the design addresses the criteria 2-3 APPROACHES EXPECTATIONS: Missing some items; minimal explanation of how the design addresses the criteria MEETS EXPECTATIONS: All minimum requirements met; acceptable explanation of how the design addresses the 4-5 criteria EXCEEDS EXPECTATIONS: All minimum requirements met; full demonstration of how the design solution addresses 6-8 the criteria ECLIPSES EXPECTATIONS: All minimum requirements met; distinguished excellence in the explanations describing 9-10 how the design exceeds the criteria 9-10 now the design exceeds the criteria
+Design Challenge Scale for Evaluation 1 MISSES EXPECTATIONS: Missing all items; no explanation of how the design addresses the criteria 2 APPROACHES EXPECTATIONS: Missing some items; minimal explanation of how the design addresses the criteria 3 MEETS EXPECTATIONS: All minimum requirements met; basic explanation of how the design addresses the criteria 4 EXCEEDS EXPECTATIONS: All minimum requirements met; detailed demonstration of applying the design solution to address the criteria 5 ECLIPSES EXPECTATIONS: All minimum requirements met; distinguished excellence in the explanations describing how the design exceeds the criteria

-5.2 Grand Jury Award
+5.5 Grand Jury Award

-The Grand Jury selects two Grand Winners from among the first-place teams based on the 8minute presentations given at the Awards Banquet.
-One Grand Winner is selected from the residential Divisions, including SSF, USF, and AH; the other is selected from the commercial Divisions, including MMF, ES, and OB.
+The Grand Jury selects two Grand Winners from among the first-place teams based on the presentations given at the Awards Ceremony.
+One Grand Winner is selected from the residential Divisions, including SSF, USF, and AH; the other is selected from the commercial Divisions, including MM, ES, OB, and RT.